MicrosoftDocs/SupportArticles-docs/Microsoft365/security/o365-security/invalid-security-code-office-365-azure.md

 ---
 title: Invalid Security Code for Office 365, Intune, or Azure
-description: Describes an issue in which you receive an error message when you try to reset your admin password for Office 365, Microsoft Intune, or Azure.
+description: Describes an issue in which you receive an error message when you try to reset your admin password for Microsoft 365, Microsoft Intune, or Azure.
 Provides a resolution.
 author: MaryQiu1987
 manager: dcscontentpm
 localization_priority: Normal